Want a Quick Overview?

 Required courses (12 hours): SOC 501, 515, 518, 592.
 SOC 501, 515, and 518 are taken in the first year to ensure a basic knowledge of sociological theory, methods, and data analysis.
 SOC 592 is taken after completion of 18 hours, including 515, or with consent of the graduate program director.
 Students must receive a grade of B or higher in all required courses.
 Also, during the first 12 semester hours of graduate study, only courses with a grade of B or higher can be counted toward the degree.

-Electives (15 hours): At least 9 of which are sociology seminar courses at the 500-level.
-Up to 6 semester hours of electives may be taken in related fields outside sociology when approved by the graduate program director.
+Electives (15 hours): For those completing the Thesis or Internship exit requirements, students must complete 15 hours of electives, at least 9 hours of which must be sociology seminar courses at the 500-level.
+For students completing the Comprehensive Exam exit requirement, students must complete 21 hours of electives, fifteen of which must be sociology seminar courses at the 500-level.
+For all options, up to 6 semester hours of 500-level electives may be taken in related fields outside sociology when approved by the graduate program director.

-Thesis or Internship: By the completion of 18 semester hours and in consultation with the graduate program director, the student must select either: 6 hours of SOC 599 (Thesis) or 3 hours of SOC 593a (Graduate Internship-Experience) and 3 hours of SOC 593b (Graduate Internship-Report).
-The internship comprises two parts: (1) at least 140 hours of a supervised work experience in either a research or public service setting (SOC 593a), and (2) a substantial, original written report concerning a sociological issue related to the internship (SOC 593b).
+Thesis, Internship, or Comprehensive Exam: By the completion of 18 semester hours and in consultation with the graduate program director, the student must select either to compete a: (1) Thesis: Six hours of SOC 599 (Thesis); (2) Internship: Threehours of SOC 593a (Graduate Internship-Experience) and 3 hours of SOC 593b (Graduate Internship-Report).
+The internship comprises two parts: (a) at least 140 hours of a supervised work experience in either a research or public service setting (SOC 593a), and (b) a substantial, original written report concerning a sociological issue related to the internship (SOC 593b).
 Guidelines for the internship report are included in the department's Graduate Student Handbook.
 Normally, the thesis or internship options will not be taken until the student has completed at least 24 semester hours of course work.
-Additional information can be obtained from the department office, Peck Hall 1205.
+3) Comprehensive Exam: Successful completion of three written exams and one oral exam.
+Normally, the comprehensive exam option will not be taken until the student has completed at least 33 semester hours of course work.

-The completed thesis must be defended in a final oral examination administered by the student's thesis committee.
+The completed thesis, internship report or written comprehensive exam must be defended in a final oral examination administered by the student's committee.
 Students pursuing the internship option must successfully complete an oral examination administered by the advisory committee.
 This examination will cover both the internship experience and the written internship report.